High school ice hockey in New York: New York State Public High School Athletic Association

-151 high schools field sanctioned varsity teams competing in the New York State Public High School Athletic Association.
+151 high schools field "sanctioned" varsity teams competing in the New York State Public High School Athletic Association, which competes under National Federation of State High School Associations rules.

-The sanctioned teams compete from end of November till mid-March with a maximum number of practices and games.
+The sanctioned teams compete from end of November through mid-March with a maximum number of practices and games.
 These teams are divided into two divisions, I and II, based on school enrollment (Division I being larger schools).
-The sanctioned Varsity teams are divided into sections used by every sport under NYSPHSAA; Sections I, II, III, IV, V, VI, VII, IX, and X.
+The sanctioned Varsity teams are divided into sections used by every sport under the NYSPHSAA; Sections I, II, III, IV, V, VI, VII, IX, and X.

-There are only a small handful of teams which participate from Sections IV and XI, and no teams participate from Sections VIII and XI.
+There are only a small handful of teams which participate from Sections IV and IX, and no teams participate from Long Island (Sections VIII and XI).
 The majority of high school hockey teams in these regions compete in the USA Hockey-sanctioned New York State Amateur Hockey Association club leagues.

 Each section has different sets of rules for eligibility of Catholic teams to participate in the State Tournament.
-Sections I and VI do not allow Catholic schools to compete for the Public State Tournament; these sections determine the state title with a 1-game championship game between the downstate CHSAA (comprising teams located in Sections I, VIII, and XI) and upstate Monsignor Martin (comprising teams located in Section VI) leagues.
+Sections I and VI do not allow Catholic schools to compete for the Public State Tournament; these sections determine the state title with a 1-game championship game between the downstate CHSAA (which overlaps geographically with Sections I, VIII, and XI, and NYC) and upstate Monsignor Martin (overlapping geographically with Section VI) leagues.

+NYPHSAA State tournament

+The NYSPHSAA holds two tournaments for boys' hockey in March of each year, one each for Division I and Division II.
+Pre-determined state tournament brackets are utilized, with each section sending its champion along with at-large teams as necessary to fill the brackets out to 8 teams each.
+The tournament is single elimination, with the first round grouped regionally to minimize travel for teams prior to the Final Four.
+The Final Four for Divisions I, and II were played in Utica, New York's Memorial Auditorium from the tournament's inception in 1980 until 2015; since then they have been held at the LECOM Harborcenter in Buffalo, New York.